devdeepak-hub/react-setup/README.md

 # assets.d.ts

-For importing assests in typescript. -> Need to do some research
+For importing assests in typescript like svg. -> Need to do some research

 # Babel